-The Centenario featured some subtle changes along with shared characteristics with it’s predecessors, plus some very lavish embellishments with almost every part receiving the touch of the pantograph.
-It’s the subtle changes we’re interested in here, as some were transferred to define the X4 and some had already been introduced in the final versions of the Bianchi X3.
+The Centenario featured some subtle changes along with shared characteristics with it's predecessors, plus some very lavish embellishments with almost every part receiving the touch of the pantograph.
+It's the subtle changes we're interested in here, as some were transferred to define the X4 and some had already been introduced in the final versions of the Bianchi X3.

 1. First is the seat stay attachment style of the top eyes.
 Sometimes referred to as seat stay "Stay Ends".
 Previously the top eyes on models like the Mondiale were flat and finished with chrome.
-The new seat stays received a rounded style, almost bullet shaped, on the X4 they were painted not chromed.
+The new Bianchi X4 top eyes received a rounded style, almost bullet shaped, on the X4 they were painted not chromed.
 Further the top eyes are embellished with the word "Bianchi" in a pantographed cursive script, usually filled with gold coloured paint, but sometimes dark blue.

-2. The X4 chromed fork crown received special treatment with the Bianchi crest emblazoned into the top and the word Bianchi pantographed into the side of the crown.
+2. The X4 investment cast chromed fork crown received special treatment with the Bianchi crest emblazoned into the top and the word Bianchi on the sides of the crown.
 On some variants the forks and crown were painted black, this version was known as the Bianchi Argentin-X4.
 The 1987 catalogue describes the fork crown as, Columbus SL with investment cast chromed engraved fork crown.
-Some later versions of the X4 received an internally lugged fork crown, including this 1988 Bianchi X4.
+In the first year of production, 1986 some X4 forks received an internally lugged fork crown, including this Speed Bicycles 1986 Bianchi X4.

-3. The X4 was constructed from either Columbus SLX or SPX.
+3. The X4 was constructed from either Columbus SLX, SPX, or TSX.

-4. Finally the head tube had the Bianchi crest engraved into it to form the Bianchi special head badge.
+4. Bianchi X4 head tubes had the Bianchi crest engraved, creating a Bianchi special gold hand painted head badge.

 The X4 bike described in the 1987 US catalogue is a very different spec from the team issue Bianchi which I received at the end of January 1987.
 The team bike was meant for racing, it did not come with a pump peg, did not receive special engraving on many components - just the head stem and special frame engraving and it did not receive the special anodizing to the chain rings.